Digital morphogenesis via Schelling segregation: The case tau between kappa and 1/2

-\begin{enumerate} \item No node in $\mathcal{N}(l_i)$ is unhappy at stage $s$, and this is not true for any $s'<s$. \item There exist $x_0$ and $x_1$ with $l_{i+1}+2w<x_0 < l_i -2w<l_i+2w<x_1< l_{i-1}-2w$, such that by the end of stage $s$, no node in $[x_0-w,x_0]$ or $[x_1,x_1+w]$ has changed type. \end{enumerate} We say that $l_i$ completes if it completes at some stage.
+\begin{enumerate} \item No node in $\mathcal{N}(l_i)$ is unhappy at stage $s$, and this is not true for any $s'<s$. \item There exist $x_0$ and $x_1$ with $l_{i+1}+2w<x_0 < l_i -2w<l_i+2w<x_1< l_{i-1}-2w$, such that by the end of stage $s$, no node in $[x_0-w,x_0]$ or $[x_1,x_1+w]$ has changed type. \end{enumerate} We say that $l_i$ \textbf{completes} if it completes at some stage.
 We also define completion for $r_i$ analogously. \end{defin}

-\begin{defin} We say that $l_i$ (or $r_i$) \textbf{originates a firewall} if it completes at some stage $s$ and belongs to firewall at that stage.\footnote{This definition might initially seem to neglect the possibility, for example, that $l_i$ completes at some stage and does not belong to a firewall at that stage, but that, nevertheless, the sequence of type changes in its neighbourhood and surrounding neighbourhoods which have led to completion have caused the creation of a firewall.
+\begin{defin} We say that $l_i$ (or $r_i$) \textbf{originates a firewall} if it completes at some stage $s$ and (i) it belongs to firewall at stage $s$, and (ii) all type changes in $\mathcal{N}(l_i)$ (or $\mathcal{N}(r_i)$) at stages $\leq s$ are of the same kind (i.e. all $\alpha$ to $\beta$, or all $\beta$ to $\alpha$).\footnote{This definition might initially seem to neglect the possibility, for example, that $l_i$ completes at some stage and does not belong to a firewall at that stage, but that, nevertheless, the sequence of type changes in its neighbourhood and surrounding neighbourhoods which have led to completion have caused the creation of a firewall.
 In fact we shall be able to ensure (Lemma \ref{dichotomy}) that with probability close to 1 (for large $w$) such events do not occur.} \end{defin}

-The informal idea, is that we now wish to show that each $l_i$ and each $r_i$ has some reasonable chance of originating a firewall.
+The informal idea, is that we now wish to show that each $l_i$ and each $r_i$ has some reasonable chance of originating a firewall (and that this reasonable chance is bounded below by some value which doesn't depend on $w$).
 Then we can choose $k_0$ so that the probability none of the $l_i$ originate a firewall or none of the $r_i$ originate a firewall is $\ll \epsilon $, i.e.\ with probability close to 1 firewalls will originate either side of $u_0$ within the interval $[l_{k_0}, r_{k_0}]$.
 Then, letting $i_1$ be the least $i$ such that $l_i$ originates a firewall, and letting $i_2$ be the least $i$ such that $r_i$ originates a firewall, we wish to show that with probability close to 1 the firewalls originated at $l_{i_1}$ and $r_{i_2}$ will spread until $u_0$ is contained in one of them.
 Since these two firewalls have originated at nodes which are at distance at least $e^{w/d}$ apart, $u_0$ ultimately belongs to a firewall of at least this length.
+So to sum up:

+\begin{quote} The approximate reason Theorem \ref{3} holds is that $u_0$ can be expected to join a firewall which -- \emph{precisely because} unhappy nodes are rare in the initial configuration -- originated at a long distance from $u_0$. \end{quote}